hamza-kanaan/Exquitech-Assessment/README.md

 - **RESTful Endpoints:** All endpoints adhere to REST conventions (resource-based URIs, HTTP methods).
 - **Entity Framework Core:** Used with SQLite for demonstration; can be configured for other providers.
 - **Serilog:** Provides enriched, structured logging for easier monitoring and troubleshooting.
-- **FluentValidation:** Centralized, expressive validation for all DTOs and input models.
+- **FluentValidation:** Centralized, expressive validation for DTOs and input models.
 - **AutoMapper:** Simplifies the mapping between domain entities and DTOs.
 - **Swagger/OpenAPI:** Automatically generates comprehensive API documentation.
-- **Custom Middleware:** Handles global exception handling, tenant resolution, and logging.
+- **Custom Middleware:** Handles global exception handling and tenant resolution.

 ---